BlueBrain/nexus/docs/src/main/paradox/docs/fusion/plugins.md

 ## Default Plugins

-Default plugins are part of fusion.
+Default plugins are part of Fusion.
 They define the default presentation of resources.

 ### Admin Plugin